elsiklab/maizemine_doc/docs/index.md

 ![Choosing a Name for a List](./images/fig30_List_Tool_name.png "Choosing a Name for a List")

-Be sure to chose a name that accurately describes the contents of the new list, as over time a large number of lists may be accumulated in the “My Mine” section, and an accurate and detailed name prevents confusion when trying to retrieve lists for additional analysis.
+Be sure to chose a name that accurately describes the contents of the new list, as over time a large number of lists may be accumulated in the "My Mine" section, and an accurate and detailed name prevents confusion when trying to retrieve lists for additional analysis.

-Once the list has been named, click on the green “Save a List of 7 genes” button.
-A “List Analysis” page is presented that contains widgets (listed below) allowing users to perform analyses on the genes in the list that they have created.
+Once the list has been named, click on the green "Save a List of 7 genes" button.
+A "List Analysis" page is presented that contains widgets (listed below) allowing users to perform analyses on the genes in the list that they have created.

 ![List Creation Results](./images/fig31_List_Results.png "List Creation Results")

 **Available widgets**

-Before using any of the widgets, please read the notes under “Important Notes for Enrichment Widgets to avoid false positives.”
+Before using any of the widgets, please read the notes under "Important Notes for Enrichment Widgets to avoid false positives."

 1. Gene Ontology Enrichment
 2. Publication Enrichment